-Want to shake up your Taco Tuesday menu?
-Why not try our vegan taco salad!
-It’s high in protein, tastes delicious, and is perfect for meal prep, so what are you waiting for?
+Why not try our easy vegan taco salad for your next Taco Tuesday menu?
+It's high in protein, tastes delicious, and is perfect for meal prep, so what are you waiting for?

 - Vegan taco meat: cauliflower pepita taco meat (gluten free, nut free)